|02.10.2017, 15:00 - 17:00||EI8|

 All submission are done in the TUWEL course.
 Please follow the advices in the task descriptions.
 The submission dates are stated in the "Dates" section.
 All assigments have to be submitted until 23:55 at the date.
 Late submissions are not possible.

 Each assignment consists of a number of regular tasks and some bonus tasks.
 With regular tasks, a total of 80 points can be achieved.
-In addition, up to 42 bonus points can be gained.
-In order to pass the course at least 50 points on regular tasks have to be collected.
+In addition, up to 42 bonus points can be obtained.
+In order to pass the course at least 50 points on regular tasks are necessary.
 Bonus points only count when this minimum requirement is reached and can be used to improve the grade.
-The submissions are graded at two submission talks ("Abgabegespräche") after assignment 3 and after assignment 6.
+The submissions are graded in two submission talks ("Abgabegespräche") after assignment 3 and after assignment 6.
 Make sure that you can explain your code as well as the theory/algorithms behind it.
 Registration for the submission talks is done in TUWEL.

 |1 ("Sehr Gut")||88 - 122|